Need help getting started? Unlock your own 28-day journey to a more meaningful life.

 Levine, M., Prosser, A., Evans, D., & Reicher, S. (2005).
 Identity and emergency intervention: How social group membership and inclusiveness of group boundaries shape helping behavior.
 Personality and Social Psychology Bulletin, 31(4), 443-453.

-Participants were more likely to help a fallen jogger when the jogger was a fellow fan of the same soccer team than when the jogger was a fan of a rival team (as indicated by their shirt).
+Male university students in England were more likely to help a fallen jogger when the jogger was a fellow fan of the same soccer team than when the jogger was a fan of a rival team (as indicated by their shirt).
 But when participants were reminded of a shared identity with the fallen rival (being a soccer fan), they were more likely to help than they were to help a non-fan.

 Leary, M. R., Tipsord, J. M., & Tate, E. B. (2008).
 Allo-inclusive identity: Incorporating the social and natural worlds into one's sense of self.
 In H. A. Wayment & J. J. Bauer (Eds.), Transcending self-interest: Psychological explorations of the quiet ego (pp. 137-147).
 Washington: APA.

-Participants who reported feeling a greater sense of connection to other people, regardless of group distinctions, and to the natural world at large also reported less egocentricity, more concern for others, and less interest in having power over others.
+American participants who reported feeling a greater sense of connection to other people, regardless of group distinctions, and to the natural world at large also reported less egocentricity, more concern for others, and less interest in having power over others.

 The Shared Identity practice can expand our “in-group” and help us feel a sense of kinship with others.
 How concerned are you about your community, your fellow citizens, and all of mankind?
 Take the Connection to Humanity quiz to find out.